THIS ARTICLE SUMMARISES PROGRESS IN 2012

 Further evidence to show that there is early onset and progression of lung disease even in screened infants indicating this is an area which requires attention and treatment, more likely to be available at a specialist CF centre.
 There is no indication as to the treatment these infnts were receiving – for example prophylactic antistaphyloccal antibiotics?

-Professor Stephen Stick (figure 10) graduated from Cambridge University and completed his paediatric training in the UK before moving to the Department of Respiratory Medicine at the Princess Margaret Hospital Perth in 1987, becoming head of the department in 1998.
+Professor Stephen Stick (fig. 17) graduated from Cambridge University and completed his paediatric training in the UK before moving to the Department of Respiratory Medicine at the Princess Margaret Hospital Perth in 1987, becoming head of the department in 1998.
 He is Clinical Professor in the School of Paediatrics and Child Health in the University of Western Australia.

-Professor Colin Robertson (figure 11) is Chief of Medicine , Respiratory and Sleep Physician at the Royal Children’s Hospital Melbourne.
-Afvter graduating in 1974 he trained in paedaitric sand respiratory medicine in Adelaide, Kings College Hospital LOndon and the Hospital for Sick Children Toronto.
+Professor Colin Robertson (fig. 18) is Chief of Medicine , Respiratory and Sleep Physician at the Royal Children’s Hospital Melbourne.
+After graduating in 1974 he trained in paedaitric sand respiratory medicine in Adelaide, Kings College Hospital London and the Hospital for Sick Children Toronto.
 He has published on a wide variety of paediatric respiratory topics involving epidemiology, physiology, cystic fibrosis and trials of clinical management

 O’Clock GD, Lee YW, Lee J, Warwick WJ.
 High-frequency and low-frequency chest compression: effects on lung water secretion, mucus transport, heart rate, and blood pressure using a trapezoidal source pressure waveform.
 IEEE Transactions on Biomedical Engineering 2012; 59:106-114.
 [PubMed]